History of figure skating: Post-World War II to present day

 Not held from 1940 due to World War II, the European and World Championships returned in 1946.
 The construction of new ice rinks, built solely for ice skating, allowed much more intensive training and improved performance on the ice.
 This led to other changes in the sport, such as a heavier emphasis on the free skate, a move which disenchanted some spectators.

 In 1952, ice dancing was added to the World Championships.
 It appeared at the 1968 Winter Olympics as a demonstration sport and was added as a medal sport at the 1976 Olympics.

 Because of the years of war, Europe fell behind North America in terms of figure skating dominance.
 Many of the new top competitors came from the United States and Canada, bringing with them a style that emphasized speed, endurance, and dynamic movements.
 They included Americans Richard Button (who was the first skater to complete both the double Axel jump and a loop jump with three rotations), Hayes Alan Jenkins, David Jenkins, Tenley Albright, and Carol Heiss; and Canadians Barbara Ann Scott and Donald Jackson.
 In 1961, the crash of Sabena Flight 548 claimed the lives of the entire United States figure skating team and their coaches.
 The event sharply reduced American strength in the sport for a period but by the late 1960s the country began a resurgence led by Peggy Fleming.

 The Soviet Union began appearing on the international scene in the late 1950s.
 Winning gold at the 1964 Winter Olympics, Ludmila Belousova / Oleg Protopopov began a forty-year Soviet/Russian gold medal streak in pair skating—the longest in Olympic sports history, running from 1964 to 2006.
+Canadian men were on the podium at the World's Championships every year between 1982 and 1997 except for one year, 1996.

 1973 was the last year in which solid gold medals were awarded in figure skating.
 Once worth 60% of the score in single skating, compulsory figures steadily decreased in value to 20% and were eliminated from international competition after the 1989–90 season.

 Skaters were able to achieve greater speed with improvements in blade sharpening and water purification (affecting ice quality).
 According to S. Schonmetzler, average distances traveled during a singles' long program were 1100 metres for men and 970 metres for women in 1980, growing to 1320 m and 1150 m respectively by the 1986 World Championships.
 In 1992, women performed an element on average every 10.4 seconds and men every 12.8 seconds.